 Departmental staff offer research degree supervision in many different areas of History, Philosophy, Politics and Public Services.

-MMU history has an established record of research and publication, covering an extensive range of historical subjects and periods.
-Our research expertise includes social and cultural themes from the classical world through to contemporary society, medieval Europe, political history, with particular strengths in 19th and 20th century Britain and Europe and the American experience.
+History at Manchester Met has an established record of research and publication, covering an extensive range of historical subjects and periods.
+Our research expertise includes social and cultural themes from the classical world through to contemporary society, medieval Europe, political history, with particular strengths in 19th and 20thcentury Britain and Europe and the American experience.
 Distinct specialisms include: Hoplite warfare; pilgrimage and crusade; courtly culture and nobility in early modern Europe; the Reformation, family history; anti-Semitism, public and community history, including archaeological approaches, commemoration and memory, migration and transnational history and Asian studies.

 The Philosophy Section maintains an intensive programme of research, which includes a weekly seminar, day-schools and workshops, colloquia and conferences.
 It is a leading centre for research and Postgraduate study in European Philosophy and the history of Modern European Philosophy in the North West.
 It is also home to The Journal of the British Society for Phenomenology.

-This year Philosophy is running a series of public debates and lectures on the theme of “Women in Philosophy” as part of the Humanities in Public lecture series at MMU.
+This year Philosophy is running a series of public debates and lectures on the theme of “Women in Philosophy” as part of the Humanities in Public lecture series at Manchester Met.

 Politics staff research and publish across a wide range of subjects including: modern British political history; the history and politics of migration; energy security and efficiency, US foreign policy, football and society, politics of the global south, third sector and communal studies and social theory.
 Please visit the individual staff profiles to learn more about our research interests and specialisms.